bq-educacion/bq-editor/README.md

 };
 ```

-Two remirror functions needed to handle html content `editorNodeToHtml` and `htmlToEditorNode` are exposed.
+Two remirror functions are exposed to handle html content: `editorNodeToHtml` and `htmlToEditorNode`.

 - markdown